 COLLECTING AND PROCESSING SAMPLES

-GEN-FISH is large and multi-faceted.
-As such, consistency among those collecting and processing samples is critical to the efficiency of the project and the long-term reliability of the results.
-Below are the recommended considerations and protocols to be used by all GEN-FISH participants.
+Consistency among sample collection and processing can be critical to the efficiency of a genomics project and the long-term reliability of the results.
+Below are the recommended considerations and protocols developed by GEN-FISH.

 FIELD WORK